-- 175. The inspector must telephone the applicant(s) to agree the time and date for the registration visit.
+- 169. The inspector must telephone the applicant(s) to agree the time and date for the registration visit.
 This must be confirmed in writing to the applicant(s).
-Inspectors must memo the Application team member to request EYL 32 is sent and provide the date and time. - 176.
-Before making the telephone call to an applicant, an inspector should check on RSA that all checks have been completed and whether a 'suitable contact time' has been entered on RSA via the Detail individual screen. - 177.
+Inspectors must memo the Application team member to request EYL 32 is sent and provide the date and time. - 170.
+Before making the telephone call to an applicant, an inspector should check on the Regulatory Support Application (RSA) that all checks have been completed and whether a 'suitable contact time' has been entered on RSA via the Detail individual screen. - 171.
 If necessary, an inspector can update the 'suitable contact time' as follows.
 On the Detail registration screen, click 'Update' at the bottom of the page.
 This goes to the Update registration screen.
 Click 'Update' in the middle of the page (below billing details, above allocated staff).
 This leads to the Update individual screen where they enter the new 'suitable contact time'.
-Scrolling to the bottom of the page, clicking 'OK' takes the inspector back to the Update registration screen, where they again click 'OK' to confirm the change. - 178.
+Scrolling to the bottom of the page, clicking 'OK' takes the inspector back to the Update registration screen, where they again click 'OK' to confirm the change. - 172.
 During the telephone call, the inspector should ask the applicant a number of specific questions to check that they are prepared for the registration visit.
-The inspector should use the telephone checklist in Annex F. This will ensure that inspectors: - consistently ask for the same information when they telephone an applicant

-- complete registration visits efficiently and effectively; for example, the checklist covers questions about the readiness of the premises, service provision and personal preparation of applicants to help inspectors plan the visit. - 179.
+The inspector should use the telephone checklist in Annex F. This will ensure that inspectors: - consistently ask for the same information when they telephone an applicant - complete registration visits efficiently and effectively; for example, the checklist covers questions about the readiness of the premises, service provision and personal preparation of applicants to help inspectors plan the visit. - 173.
 Additional questions from those listed in the checklist can arise from an inspector's planning or from the applicant.
-The inspector uses their professional judgement to decide if they should ask the applicant additional questions. - 180.
-An inspector must record important information from the conversation on Registration comments. - 181.
+The inspector uses their professional judgement to decide if they should ask the applicant additional questions.

+- 174. An inspector must record important information from the conversation on Registration comments in RSA. - 175.
 If the applicant is unavailable when an inspector telephones to arrange the registration visit, the inspector should leave a message asking the applicant to call them on 0300 123 1231.
-The inspector must leave an information-only memo on RSA to help the contact centre staff put the applicant through to the correct colleague when they call back. - 182.
+The inspector must leave an information-only memo on RSA to help the contact centre staff put the applicant through to the correct colleague when they call back. - 176.
 If the applicant does not call back in a few days, the inspector should call again, possibly at a different time of the day.
-The inspector must record all attempts to contact an applicant as well as any contact they might have with an applicant on RSA in Registration comments. - 183.
-If on the third attempt an inspector is unable to contact the applicant, they should send a memo to the Application team stating: - 'Unable to contact applicant to arrange registration visit due to <reason>.
+The inspector must record all attempts to contact an applicant as well as any contact they might have with an applicant on RSA in Registration comments. - 177.
+If on the third attempt an inspector is unable to contact the applicant, he or she must send a memo to the Application team stating: - 'Unable to contact applicant to arrange registration visit due to <reason>.
 Please issue 'Registration visit arrangements letter EYL32' to applicant for <date of visit> at <time of visit>.
-Please request that the applicant has the following documents available at the visit list documents>.' - 184.
-An inspector should make their request to the Application team at least seven working days ahead of the proposed registration visit date, so that the applicant will receive the letter prior to the visit date.
+Please request that the applicant has the following documents available at the visit list documents>.' - 178.
+An inspector must make their request to the Application team at least seven working days ahead of the proposed registration visit date, so that the applicant will receive the letter prior to the visit date.

-Arranging the registration visit on RSA
+Arranging the registration visit on the Regulatory Support Application (RSA)